 - Demand for premium products tends needs to be price inelastic.
 Consumers need to feel that it has some unique selling point over other goods.

 - The ability to sell a good at a premium – may only be short-lived if other firms can respond with similar goods.
-For example, if Samsung continue to gain reputation for good quality, Apple may lose its ability to charge a premium for its products.
+For example, if Samsung continues to gain a reputation for good quality, Apple may lose its ability to charge a premium for its products.

 - Premium pricing requires strong brand loyalty.